catseye/Robin/doc/Robin.md

 *   An empty list is a term.
 *   A list cell containing a term, prepended to another list (which may be empty), is a term.
+*   An error value is a term.
 *   Nothing else is a term.

 Terms have a textual representation (as S-expressions), but not all types have values that can be directly expressed in this textual representation.
-All terms have some meaning when interpeted as Robin programs, as defined by Robin's evaluation rules, but that meaning might be to raise an exception to indicate an error.
+All terms have some meaning when interpeted as Robin programs, as defined by Robin's evaluation rules, but that meaning might be to produce an error value as an indication that the program is in error.

 ### Symbol ###